k3dr/makeacopy_ru/README.md

 MakeACopy is F-Droid compliant and will be available on F-Droid soon.
 The app uses a two-part approach for OpenCV integration:

-1. **Java Classes**: The OpenCV Java wrapper is integrated via a Git submodule at `external/opencv`, containing only Java code and cleaned of all binaries.
+1. **Java Classes**: The required OpenCV Java wrapper classes are directly included in the app's source tree (copied from OpenCV but now part of this project).
+They are no longer used from the submodule.
-2. **Native Libraries**: All native libraries are built from source during the build process using the official OpenCV source code from https://github.com/opencv/opencv.git.
+2. **Native Libraries**: All native libraries are built from source during the build process using the official OpenCV source code provided via Git submodule at `external/opencv`.

 This approach ensures F-Droid compatibility by not including any pre-compiled binaries in the repository and building all native components from source.